Installation

 • If you would rather not install Make, or if it is not working properly, you can instead run it through a Docker container.
 To do this, you should install Docker Desktop or the Docker Engine.
 Ensure the Docker engine is running and make sure to check the "Use Docker for ASM Hacks" option in Preferences.
 You may want to occasionally clean up containers created by Serial Loops, as it will create many of them.

-• On Windows, though, you will additionally need to install Windows Subsystem for Linux (WSL).
+• On Windows, you will additionally need to install Windows Subsystem for Linux (WSL).
 From an admin PowerShell or Terminal window (Winkey + X + A), simply type wsl --install to install it.

 A Nintendo DS Emulator